goodluckoguzie/goodluckoguzie.github.io/projects/fallingballenv.md

 When transitioning from discrete to continuous action spaces in SocNavGym, I observed that as action choices increased from 4 to 16, prediction errors became more pronounced.
 This highlighted the need for more robust sequential learning models that could handle incomplete state information.

-FallingBallEnv was developed as a controlled testing ground to explore fundamental challenges in temporal prediction before applying methods to complex environments like SocNavGym.
-This environment isolates the core challenge of learning from incomplete observations, allowing for focused investigation of sequential learning capabilities without the complexity of social navigation dynamics.
+I developed FallingBallEnv as a controlled testing ground to explore fundamental challenges in temporal prediction before applying methods to complex environments like SocNavGym.
+It isolates the core challenge of learning from incomplete observations, allowing for focused investigation of sequential learning capabilities without the complexity of social navigation dynamics.

 ### Research Design